nocng238/fontend-quizz/README.md

-# Dev Plus System
+# Online quizz system
-Dev Plus System is a system developed by Dev Plus, used to manage daily activities of organization.
-The system includes functions of recruitment, staff management, projects management, documents management.
+ Online quizz system is a system developed by me, used to bla bla bla

 ## Techniques
 - [NodeJs - v14](https://nodejs.org/en/docs/)